How to become a TV presenter, TV broadcaster

 Presenters often move into TV from other media jobs like journalism and research, or from presenting on radio or online.

-You may be able to start off in jobs like production runner or researcher and work your way up with experience and further training.
+You may be able to start as a production runner or researcher with a media organisation and work your way up with experience and training.

 Volunteering